ekkiiiii/itsnothing/content/portfolio.md

 customCss: "/css/stuff-i-built.css"
 ---

 I like to build things!
 This page shows some of the things I helped to build.
 For a CV-like overview visit my [LinkedIn](https://www.linkedin.com/in/janerikbaehr/)-page.

 What I like most is the practical aspect of building (virtual) things: writing code, creating prototypes, taking an idea into the real world and then seeing what works and - behold - what does not work as intended.
 But since I always worked in small teams that require a large amount of self-organization I am used to spending just as much as time with the theoretical side of it: working on game design and technical architectures and figuring out how to make something that is fun to interact with.

-## Front-End Development
-I worked on several web and mobile projects, mostly using Angular.
-Things I built include interactive quiz applications for use in trainings, components for cross-platform applications (iOS,Android,Web) using Nativescript and some prototypes for Twitch extension development.

 ## Games

 #### Fairyfail
 {{< youtube TKAHszC510Q >}}

-Since January 2021 I have been working at [Gentleforge](https://gentleforge.com/) where I worked on programming and game design for [Fairyfail](https://store.steampowered.com/app/1194670/Fairyfail) until we shipped the game in July 2021 and for the 'Bewitched' Update in October 2021.
+From January 2021 to July 2022 I was working at [Gentleforge](https://gentleforge.com/) where I did programming and game design for [Fairyfail](https://store.steampowered.com/app/1194670/Fairyfail) until we shipped the game in July 2021 and for the 'Bewitched' Update in October 2021.

+#### Shiba Rush
+{{< youtube GOiULWwWgfg >}}

+A personal side project I started together with [@VeFroh](https://mobile.twitter.com/artvefroh).
+We did the design together based on a cancelled project that we worked on together at Gentleforge before.
+Vero contributed the art and I did the coding.
+We have stopped working after this first prototype and changed the game concept a lot, but stuck with the Shiba theme and overall mood.
+[I have written a small post mortem about that prototype here](http://www.itsnothing.de/post/shiba-rush-post-mortem/).
+An update about the new project will follow in a few weeks.

 ## Jam Games